Opie and Anthony: 2004–2014: XM Satellite Radio

-Signing, Assault on the Media, and Homeless Charlie incident
+Return to air and Homeless Charlie incident

-On August 5, 2004, Hughes and Cumia announced the signing of their contracts to broadcast on XM Satellite Radio, a subscription-based satellite radio service exempt from the broadcasting regulations imposed by the FCC.
+On May 31, 2004, Hughes and Cumia's contracts with Infinity Broadcasting expired, making them free agents.
+On August 5, the pair announced their deal with XM Satellite Radio, a subscription-based satellite radio service exempt from the broadcasting regulations imposed by the FCC.
 The show began on October 4 from 6:00 a.m. on weekdays from a studio in the Steinway Building in New York City.
 The pair had wished to return to mornings at WNEW, but they were prevented from doing so as management did not want them competing with Stern.
 They later claimed that XM CEO Hugh Panero had signed them despite openly admitting his dislike for them in a meeting, but he understood they could attract subscribers.
 Before their start on XM, Hughes, Cumia and Norton completed a media tour, visiting several radio markets to promote their return to the air.
 Initially, the show was offered to XM subscribers on High Voltage, a premium channel at an additional $1.99 a month.
 From April 2, 2005, the channel became a part of the standard XM subscription.
 In August 2005, the show became available on-line through a subscription to Audible.com.

 Shortly into their tenure at XM, they held Assault on the Media promotions led by the Pests, a group of fans of the show that helped to give the show additional exposure.
-One such incident took place on May 19, 2005, when show intern Nathaniel disrupted a news report by Arthur Chi'en on live television, making risque gestures while holding an Opie and Anthony sign, which caused Chi'en to shout "What the fuck is your problem, man?" on the air.
+One such incident took place on May 19, 2005, when show intern Nathaniel disrupted a news report by then-WCBS-TV reporter Arthur Chi'en on live television, making risque gestures while holding an Opie and Anthony sign, which caused Chi'en to shout "What the fuck is your problem, man?" on the air.
 Chi'en made a live apology, but was fired a few hours later.
 The incident brought the show nationwide press.
-Hughes and Cumia announced the campaign's end in December 2005, after a fan disrupted a live report by Anthony Johnson with an air horn and a show sign.
+Hughes and Cumia announced the campaign's end in December 2005, after a fan disrupted a live report by then-WABC-TV reporter Anthony Johnson with an air horn and a show sign.
 The two claimed the campaign had gone too far, and had run its course.